-In personal exploration one must guard against viewing personal potentialities as separate from each other.
-Personal potentialities do not exist separately and side-by-side but as a unitary personal capacity that is described as a totality-in-function.
+In personal exploration, one must guard against viewing personal potentialities as separate from each other.
+Personal potentialities do not exist separately and side-by-side but as a unitary personal capacity which is described as a totality-in-function.
 However, within this unity, the following inseparable personal potentialities are distinguishable:

-• General human potentialities.
-These are the totality of human potentialities that can be distinguished.
-They are unique to and only found in human beings^(14:1)

-- Unique human potentialities as actualizable.
-These can be distinguished in an individual person as being unique to him, and thus are not found in anyone else as they are in him.
-These potentialities are actualizable but are not necessarily actualized^(14:1). - Unique personal capabilities or actualized potentialities.
-Personal capabilities are those potentialities of a person that are authentically actualized.
-In personal exploration, it is these personal capabilities that the vocational orienter must know before he can support a youth in actualizing them^(14:1).
+- General human potentialities.
+These are the totality of human potentialities which can be distinguished.
+They are unique to and only found in human beings^(14:1) - Unique human potentialities as actualizable.
+These can be distinguished in an individual person as being unique to him/her, and, thus, are not found in anyone else as they are in him/her.
+These potentialities are actualizable, but are not necessarily actualized^(14:1). - Unique personal capabilities or actualized potentialities.Personal capabilities are those potentialities of a person which are authentically actualized.
+In personal exploration, it is these personal capabilities which the vocational orienter must know before he/she can support a youth in actualizing them^(14:1).

-4.5.2 Personal potentialities that must become know to a youth
+4.5.2 Personal potentialities which must become know to a youth

-A youth must be expertly oriented to understand that he is unique, different and individual.
+A youth must be expertly oriented to understand that he/she is unique, different and individual.